yuval-a/deriveODM/readme.md

 **DeriveJS** lets you manipulate and create Javascript data objects, while **automatically** and **transparently** persisting and updating them on a database (such as MongoDB), in the background, without any additional hassle or code.

-It wraps your data classes and objects with [Javascript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), "tapping-in" to native operations such as creating instances (using the normal `new` operator), and updating property values (using the normal assignment operator `=`), and then handling passing database calls to the database in the background, while levearging MongoDB's bulk operations capabailities in a smart way, to save unnecesasry calls to the db engine, and running bulk operations in fixed (settable) intervals.
-The background engine is mostly handled transparently by a moudle called `SyncManager`.
+It wraps your data classes and objects with [Javascript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), "tapping-in" to native operations such as creating instances (using the normal `new` operator), and updating property values (using the normal assignment operator `=`), and then handling passing database calls to the database in the background, while leveraging MongoDB's bulk operations capabilities in a smart way, to save unnecessary calls to the db engine, and running bulk operations in fixed (settable) intervals.
+The background engine is mostly handled transparently by a module called `SyncManager`.

 It only takes a few easy steps: